sambeirne/sambeirne.github.io/README.md

 - Guided development of a brand new Nintendo DS level scripting tool that was used to ship numerous future games as the primary design contact on the project
 - Designed, built, and scripted levels for Game Boy Advance and Nintendo DS titles

-### Assistant Software Engineer, The Software Revolution
+### Associate Software Engineer, The Software Revolution
 Kirkland, WA — October 2003 - June 2004

 - Expanded the company’s code modernization capabilities by authoring Java libraries to support Fortran intrinsic functions